cljfx/cljfx/README.md

   with an atom: mutable place
 - almost every event handler still mutates app state, which also makes them coupled
-- events are handled on JavaFX application thread, which may lead to responsiveness issues

-Cljfx borrows solutions to all these problems from re-frame, providing map event handler wrappers that allow having co-effects (pure inputs), effects (pure outputs), and async handling.
+Cljfx borrows solutions to these problems from re-frame, providing map event handler wrappers that allow having co-effects (pure inputs) and effects (pure outputs).
 Lets walk through this example event handler and see how we can make it pure:

 ```clj
 (def *state